Caption + Subtitle Format Converter

 Free tool that converts SRT to various caption and subtitle formats

-The caption format converter lets you convert from SRT (SubRip subtitle) or from SBV (YouTube) to Flash DFXP, SMI or SAMI (Windows Media), SCC, CPT.XML (Flash Captionate XML), QT (Quicktime), and STL (Spruce Subtitle File), and WebVTT (HTML5 media players).
+The caption format converter lets you convert from SRT (SubRip subtitle) or from SBV (YouTube) to Flash DFXP, SMI or SAMI (Windows Media), SCC, CPT.XML (Flash Captionate XML), QT (Quicktime), STL (Spruce Subtitle File), and WebVTT (HTML5 media players).

 Need more caption formats or bulk processing?
 Try our caption import tool

 - CAP – This is a common subtitle/caption file format for broadcast media.
 It was developed by Cheetah International.